-Two Coyotes transitioned all in-person programs to online in March.
+Two Coyotes transitioned all in-person programs for the spring season to online in March.
 Since then, our team has built incredible experience in how to design engaging programs that connect youth to nature in their own backyards, whether they live in urban, rural, or suburban areas.
 Check out sample content on our YouTube channel.

 The focus of our classes is always to get offline and outside!

 Students also have access to an interactive platform so they can share their projects and nature discoveries with their friends & mentors between calls.

 As with any Two Coyotes program, scholarships are available.
 Please apply for a scholarship when you register for the course.
 Contact Nancy at firstname.lastname@example.org if you are registering within one week of the program start date to ensure a prompt reply.